sussymodmanager/sussymodmanager/README.md

 Each preset card shows **X/Y installed** (files actually on disk, not just config entries).

 For your own setups: save the current selection as a preset, rename or delete it later, **Load selection** without reinstalling.
 Custom presets can be exported to `.json` and shared; import someone else's file from the Presets page.
-Built-in packs don't have an export button — they're already in the repo.

 **Install Pack** refreshes the live preset from GitHub, then downloads any missing mods (no forced updates on already-installed ones).
 Does not select the pack.